qyzhong/ds-note/README.md

-# Beat the shit out of data science interviews
+# Beat the Shit Out of Data Science Interviews

 Work-in-progress notes (with a crazy name) on data science, machine learning, causal inference and more.